RipCurrent/ripcurrent.github.ie/Azure.md

     });
 });
 ```

+### local development
 The default credential tries using one of a number of credentials to connect.
-To Use the first, EnvironmentCredential, add the environment variables in **launch.settings.json** (and not launch.json!)
+To Use the first, EnvironmentCredential, add the environment variables in **launch.settings.json** (and not launch.json!
+Also note it should be under the launch profile that you are using)
 ```
         "AZURE_TENANT_ID":"<guid>",
         "AZURE_CLIENT_ID":"<guid>",
         "AZURE_CLIENT_SECRET":"<guid>"
 ```
-On the Key Vault IAM, Add the Service Principal as a Key Vault Secrets User
+On the Key Vault IAM, Add the Service Principal as a * *Key Vault Secrets User* *.

+#### server side
+For this to work, you need to enable the managed identity on the App Service and grant this managed identity the same * *Key Vault Secrets User* * role

 <a name="Secrets Manager" />